I’m not going to lie, as of my mid 20’s I became concerned about the longevity of my life. And for a good reason.

 Before we wrap this up, remember that consuming your cannabis orally is safe for both your lungs and the body, however, the high it produces is extremely potent.

-All edibles usually take about an hour to kick in (as your body has to metabolize it) but once it does it’s much stronger than just a regular joint.
-Plus, the high lasts for a couple of hours.
+All edibles usually take about an hour to kick in (as your body has to metabolize them first) but once they do, they are much stronger than just a regular joint.
+Plus, the high lasts for hours.

 Recommendation for beginners: